Wondering how to run book clubs in high school, perhaps books clubs and literature circles? I share my honest thoughts below.

 Purpose of book clubs.

-I share with students that I want them to be lifelong readers and learners.
+I share with classes that I want them to read in their own lives.
 They should read for enjoyment, and that reading might take place with a group of friends.

-With book clubs, students can complete a variety of literature activities which helps us to meet those tough literature standards for older students.
-Often, I students in a class complete the same activity—just with their own books.
+With book clubs, readers can complete a variety of literature activities which helps us to meet those tough literature standards for older grades.
+Often, I readers in a class complete the same activity—just with their own books.
 Through discussions, students discover that their books have similar pieces.
-These activities allow students to see more than their own books.
-In that way, students are learning about more books, hopefully encouraged to read more.
+These activities allow everyone to see more than their own books.
+In that way, they are learning about more books, hopefully encouraged to read more.

 Don’t shy away from explaining your purpose with older students.
 Previously, I ran book clubs without much direct instruction at the beginning.
-Explaining to students the purpose behind book clubs helped spur classroom discussions.
+Explaining to students the purpose behind this method helped to spur classroom discussions.

 Planning book clubs.

-Choose the books for the circles.
+Next, choose the books for the club.
 Consider what students will enjoy, consider what books will be appropriate, and consider diversity.
 Unfortunately, you need to consider what books you can access.

 For my memoir book club, we often read The Glass Castle, The Color of Water, and I Know Why the Caged Bird Sings.
-One time I provided too many choices, and we lost part of the book club spirit.
+One time I provided too many choices, and we lost part of the spirit of collaboration.
 Students read, but we lacked robust conversations.

 Activities with book clubs.

-You can develop an assortment of activities for book clubs.
-I have given students essay questions where they wrote a final paper from one.
+You can develop an assortment of activities for book clubs in high school.
+I have given readers essay questions where they wrote a final paper from one.
 Another time, I gave students questions specific to their boo.

 What is most successful for me is when students have the same questions or activities no matter the book.
 That method allows us to discuss genres, and students hear about more than simply their own book.
 With the books that students read during a round of books clubs, all of the books are of the same genre.
 Therefore, many of our activities center around genres.